Questions and Answers

 The John Rex Endowment will not accept applications for an expansion grant that is not a fit with our funding areas.
 In addition, the John Rex Endowment provides guidance in funding announcements on the funding areas in which we are accepting applications for an expansion of a prior or current John Rex Endowment grant.
 See Current Funding Opportunities for more information.

 When does the John Rex Endowment decide its funding priorities each year?
-(Posted: 7/26/2016)
+(Revised: 5/1/2017)

 The John Rex Endowment regularly takes a look at what efforts we’ve funded, how the work we’re supporting moves us closer to our goals, what areas would benefit from additional investment, and the amount of money available for grantmaking.
-Our current funding opportunities section provides detail on our funding priorities for 2016.
-Looking ahead, our 2017 funding will be announced in May 2017 for our Fall and Winter Grant Award Cycles (see our schedule of funding).
-At this time, we anticipate that our 2017 funding opportunities will continue with a similar focus to our 2016 priorities.
+Our current funding opportunities section provides detail on our funding priorities.

 How To Apply